-Pepper Steak is a delicious mix of thinly-sliced and marinated sirloin and vegetables, like pepper, asparagus, and onion.
-The marinade adds tons of flavor to the meat and together, these ingredients create a delicious dish.
-It’s also an easy meal to make and you can even prepare some of it ahead of time for those busy weeknights.
+- EASE: This is an easy meal to make and you can even prepare some of it ahead of time for those busy weeknights.

 - Cook the steak.
 Over high heat, heat some oil in a large wok and cook the steak in batches so that it has enough space to cook properly.
 Set aside the meat when it’s done and stir fry the garlic and onion in the same wok.

 - Stir fry the vegetables.
 Then, add the chopped peppers and cook.
 Allow them to remain slightly crisp.

 - Add in the steak and sauce.
 Pour the sauce and meat on top of the veggies in the wok and cook it all together for five minutes.
 Serve.

 - Slice the steak super thin- This step will allow the meat to take on more flavor and become more tender as it marinates and then cooks.
 Remember to partially freeze the sirloin to make this easier.

 - Cut the onions and peppers the same size- For more even cooking and so they combine well the steak, cut the vegetables about the same size and just a little smaller than the sirloin slices.

 - Use the same pan for the steak and vegetables- Save yourself the dishes and infuse your vegetables with extra flavor by sauteeing them in the same pan as the steak was cooked in.

 - Add a corn starch slurry to the sauce- This will give the sauce a little thickness so it sticks to the pepper steak.
 Mix it separately so you can work out any clumps before adding it to the sauce.